 Instructions

-- Wash the chicken thoroughly and place in a large soup pot.
-Fill the pot with COLD water, enough to cover the chicken.
-Bring to a gentle boil, and use a spoon to skim any foam that may form off the surface.
-Simmer the chicken uncovered for about 30 to 45 minutes before adding the remaining ingredients.
+- Wash the chicken thoroughly and place it in a large soup pot.
+Fill the pot with cold water, enough to cover the chicken.
+Bring to a gentle boil, skimming off any foam that forms on the surface.
+Simmer the chicken uncovered for about 30–45 minutes before adding the remaining ingredients.

-- While the chicken is simmering, peel the onion and roast directly on the open flame of the burner.
-If using an electric stove, slice the onion in half, place in a dry pan and heat until the onion burns on the surface.
-Clean and cut the vegetables into large pieces.
+- While the chicken is simmering, peel the onion and roast it directly over an open flame.
+If using an electric stove, slice the onion in half, place it in a dry pan, and heat until the surface is charred.
+Meanwhile, clean and cut the vegetables into large pieces.

-- Strain the broth: Place the large colander on the empty pot and pour the broth into it.
-Pick out the carrots, parsnip, celery root from colander (only the leek can be thrown away), slice them more or less elegantly and place them back to the strained broth.
-Taste the soup and see if it needs more salt.
+- Strain the broth.
+Place a large colander over an empty pot and pour the broth through it.
+Remove the carrots, parsnip, and celery root from the colander (discard the leek).
+Slice the vegetables to your liking and return them to the strained broth.
+Taste the soup and adjust the salt if needed.

-- When ready to serve, put the cooked noodles into the soup bowls, shredded chicken, vegetables and ladle the hot broth on top.
-Season the soup with ground black pepper to taste, and chopped fresh parsley.
+- When ready to serve, place the cooked noodles into soup bowls, add the shredded chicken and vegetables, and ladle the hot broth on top.
+Season with freshly ground black pepper and sprinkle with chopped parsley.
 Enjoy!
+Smacznego!

 This recipe is so comforting and warm!
 Its perfect for a cold winter day, when you’re sick or when you’re craving comfort food!
 I grew up eating this all the time and still crave it some days.
 This recipe is so easy to make and PACKED with flavour!
 I would highly recommend trying this recipe.